Urban Technology & Digital Tools Scavenger Hunt - Urban Exploration quest for Intermediate level adventurers

 6

-Document everything with photos and rough location notes.
-Create a personal map showing infrastructure density, tower types, fiber routes you can trace, and surveillance coverage patterns in your target area.
+Photograph everything with rough location notes.
+Build a personal map showing tower types, fiber routes you traced, sensor clusters, and surveillance coverage patterns.
+Mark density hotspots and compare old copper junction boxes to sleek fiber installations.

 Gear Up for Your Quest